cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 ### Upgrade case

-For running an `Upgrade scenario` you'll be required to setup a current home directory for a `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
+To run an `Upgrade scenario` you'll be required to setup a current home directory for a `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
 The upgrade scenario will be used as long as this directory exists.

 #### Install from scratch

-If there is `$HOME/.cheqdnode` directory, where `$HOME` is the answer on the question `Set path for cheqd user's home directory [default: /home/cheqd]:` , the installer assumes that there is current installation on such machine.
+If there is `$HOME/.cheqdnode` directory, where `$HOME` is the answer on the question `Set path for cheqd user's home directory [default: /home/cheqd]:` , the installer assumes that there is already an installation on the machine.
 In this case the next questions will be:

 - `Existing cheqd-node configuration folder detected.
 Do you want to upgrade an existing cheqd-node installation? (yes/no) [default: no]:`.
 Here there 2 possible ways, upgrade current installation and remove all and install from the scratch.
   In case of answering `No` the next question will be: